Fiducism

 Bureaucracy as a Cooperation Brake

 Taxes punish productive activity and trade.
-They deprive trust networks of the capital necessary for investments, mutual aid, and building alternative structures.
+They deprive the trust networks of the capital necessary for investments, mutual aid, and building alternative structures.
 Every euro paid to the state is a euro that cannot be invested in sustainable structures.

 The Money Monopoly and Inflation

-By making itself the sole arbiter, the state stifles the development of private, decentralized, and thus lower-friction conflict resolution mechanisms.
+By setting itself up as the sole arbiter, the state stifles the development of private, decentralized, and thus lower-friction conflict resolution mechanisms.
 Disputes must be channeled through its sluggish, expensive, and often unfair system, instead of being resolved quickly and efficiently within the affected community.
+Moreover, the state is simultaneously party and arbiter in conflicts with the citizen.
+This creates the motivation to create conflicts itself, in which it can then profile itself as a problem solver, thus further expanding its power.
+It gains false trust through fraud.

 The Promotion of Parasitic Behaviors